Full-Stack-Council-Note/Council-Note-PartA/README.md

 - As a resident, I want to be able to inform and update people on certain events and activities I'm hosting in the council area, via the Notices posts and comments.

-- As a resident, I want another way to know about upcoming events and activities nearby, via the Notices posts and comments, and I would like to know about other locals, via their UserProfile information.
+- As a resident, I want another way to know about upcoming events and activities nearby, via the Notices posts and comments, and I would like to know about other locals, via their User Profile information.

 - As a resident I want to be able to directly inform council staff and others of problems I encounter in the area, such as street lights not working, lost pets or fallen trees.